 Cheap monitoring often requires you to pay for a landline you may not need.
 But cellular alarm monitoring—which may be more costly upfront—is safer, as intruders cannot simply cut the communication path or smash your panel and disable your alarm like they can with cheaper equipment.

-Cheaper monitoring often isn’t as digitally integrated with your phone andhome automation systems.
+Cheap alarm monitoring often isn’t as digitally integrated with your phone andhome automation systems.
 Some companies don’t offer a smartphone app to control your system remotely.
 If you can't control your security system with your phone, it's probably outdated.

 Home automation is a great feature to have, and are a great way to bring an old Boston brownstone or suburban townhouse into the 21st century.
 You benefit by being able to control keyless deadbolts, lights, andthermostats from your smart device.